neiltucker/mintlayer-node-health/README.md

 pip install -r requirements.txt

 # ⚠️  SECURITY WARNING  ⚠️
 # The health API will expose port 3033.
-Configure your firewall to secure access to this port.
+Configure your firewall to secure network access to this port.

 # Run the health monitor
 python log_parser.py &